Virtual creator identities with names, roles, visual direction, tone, and audience positioning.

 What is a virtual influencer?

-A virtual influencer is a digital creator identity used in social content, campaigns, and brand storytelling.
+A virtual influencer is a digital creator identity used in social content, campaigns, and brand storytelling — characters like Lil Miquela or Shudu, but scoped to your brand.
 For performance marketing, the useful part is not only the character design but the ability to create repeatable content quickly.

 Why use a virtual influencer instead of a human influencer?